AllenJohn-Hub/SIMS/README.md

 are operationally and conceptually defined to establish a common understanding of terms that may have different interpretations in other contexts.

 - **Automated Alerts** – System-generated notifications that inform store owners and staff about critical updates, such as low stock levels, sales performance summaries, or discrepancies in inventory records.

 - **Barcode-Based Product Identification** – The use of barcodes and scanners to uniquely identify and track products, improving sales efficiency and reducing human errors in manual inventory recording.

-- **Business Intelligence (BI) Analytics** – The application of data analysis tools to assess sales patterns, customer preferences, and operational efficiency, aiding business owners in making informed decisions.
+- **Business Intelligence (BI)** – The application of business analysis tools to asses the real-time monitoring, sales reports, system's decision making, and data performance.

-- **Cloud-Based Backup** – The optional capability of storing system data in a secure cloud platform to prevent data loss and enable remote access to sales and inventory records.
+- **Cloud-Based Backup** – – It is a cloud platform that stores the system data for secure and large-scale data protection to prevent data loss and enable remote access to sales and inventory records.

-- **Data Accuracy** – The reliability and correctness of stored and processed data within the system, reducing discrepancies and ensuring precise financial and inventory records.
+- **Data Accuracy** – Refers to the reliability and correctness of stored and processed data within the system, minimizing inconsistencies and ensuring accurate financial and inventory records.

-- **Digital Sales Reporting** – The automated generation of reports that summarize sales performance, revenue insights, and inventory status, aiding store owners in strategic decision-making.
+- **Digital Sales Reporting** – The automated generation of reports which gives an overview of sales performance, revenue insights, and inventory status, enabling store owners in strategic decision-making.

-- **Inventory Tracking** – The systematic process of monitoring and recording stock levels, incoming shipments, and outgoing sales to maintain accurate inventory records and prevent stock discrepancies.
+- **Inventory Tracking** – An organized method for tracking and recording stock levels, incoming shipments, and outgoing sales to keep inventory records accurate and minimize stock errors.

-- **Point of Sale (POS) System** – A digital platform used to complete sales transactions, record purchases, and process payments, often integrated with inventory management for real-time stock updates.
+- **Point of Sale (POS) System** – This refers to digital platform designed to execute sales transactions, record purchases, and process payments, commonly associated with inventory management for real-time stock updates.

-- **QR Code Scanner** – A digital device or software application that scans Quick Response (QR) codes to quickly retrieve product information, facilitate sales transactions, and update inventory databases in real time.
+- **QR Code Scanner** – A digital system or software-based tool that scans QR codes in every product to quickly retrieve product information, assist sales transactions, and update inventory databases in real-time.

-- **Ready-to-Wear (RTW) Clothing Store** – A retail business that sells pre- manufactured garments in standard sizes, offering ready-to-wear apparel to customers without requiring further tailoring or customization.
+- **Ready-to-Wear (RTW) Clothing Store** – Refers to a retail business that sells ready-made clothing in standard sizes, offering ready-to-wear apparel to customers without requiring further tailoring or customization.

-- **Revenue Trends** – Patterns in sales data analyzed over a specific period to evaluate financial performance, identify peak sales periods, and forecast future revenue growth.
+- **Revenue Trends** – Analyzed trends in sales data over a specific period to evaluate financial performance, determine periods of highest sales, and forecast future revenue growth.

-- **Sales and Inventory Management System (SIMS)** – A computerized system that automates the tracking of sales transactions and inventory levels in real time, improving efficiency, accuracy, and business decision-making for store owners.
+- **Sales and Inventory Management System (SIMS)** – Digital system designed to automate tracking of sales transactions and inventory levels in real-time, improving efficiency, accuracy, and business decision-making for store owners.

-- **Stock Replenishment** – The process of restocking products when inventory levels drop to a predetermined threshold to ensure continuous availability of goods for customers.
+- **Stock Replenishment** – A product restocking procedure when inventory levels drop to a predetermined threshold to ensure continuous availability of goods for customers.

-- **System Usability** – The ease of use and accessibility of the SIMS interface, designed to be user-friendly for store owners and staff with minimal technical expertise.
+- **System Usability** – Refers to the user-friendliness and accessibility of the SIMS interface, designed to be user-friendly for store owners and staff with minimal technical expertise.

-- **Transaction Logging** – The automated recording of sales and inventory changes within the system, providing a traceable history of business activities for future reference and auditing.
+- **Transaction Logging** – A computerized record keeping for sales and inventory changes within the system, maintaining a recordable history of business activities for future reference and auditing.

 - **User Authentication** – Security measures implemented within the system to restrict access to authorized personnel, ensuring that only store owners and designated staff can manage sales and inventory data.